Jayyhk/doodle-digger/README.md

 1. A regular Chromium browser will open
 2. Sign in to Google
-3. Keep the browser open and press ENTER in this terminal when ready
+3. Keep the browser open and press ENTER in the terminal when ready
 4. The script will then save your authentication state

 ## Usage